 Overview of Immigrant Eligibility for Federal Programs

-The major federal public benefits programs have always left some non–U.S. citizens out of eligibility for assistance from the programs.
-Since their inception, programs such as the Supplemental Nutrition Assistance Program (SNAP, formerly known as the Food Stamp Program), nonemergency Medicaid, Supplemental Security Income (SSI), and Temporary Assistance for Needy Families (TANF) and its precursor, Aid to Families with Dependent Children (AFDC), have been inaccessible to undocumented immigrants and people in the United States on temporary visas.
+The major federal public benefits programs have long excluded some non–U.S. citizens from eligibility for assistance.
+Programs such as the Supplemental Nutrition Assistance Program (SNAP, formerly known as the Food Stamp Program), nonemergency Medicaid, Supplemental Security Income (SSI), and Temporary Assistance for Needy Families (TANF) and its precursor, Aid to Families with Dependent Children (AFDC), were largely unavailable to undocumented immigrants and people in the United States on temporary visas.

 In determining an immigrant’s eligibility for benefits, it is necessary to understand the federal rules as well as the rules of the state in which an immigrant resides.
 Updates on federal and state rules are available on NILC’s website.

 The 1996 welfare law created two categories of immigrants for benefits eligibility purposes: “qualified” and “not qualified.”
 Contrary to what these names suggest, the law excluded many people in both groups from eligibility for many benefits, with a few exceptions.
 The “qualified” immigrant category includes:

 - lawful permanent residents, or LPRs (people with green cards)

 - refugees, people granted asylum or withholding of deportation/removal, and conditional entrants

 - people granted parole by the U.S. Department of Homeland Security (DHS) for a period of at least one year

 - certain abused immigrants, their children, and/or their parents

 - individuals residing in the U.S. pursuant to a Compact of Free Association (COFA) (for Medicaid purposes only)